Apple Business Chat: a revolution for Customer Care?

 - Exchange rich media (photos, documents, and other files) with customers

-How is Business Chat different than other channels?
+How is Apple Business Chat different than other channels?

 Other messaging channels such as Messenger are already available to customer relations.
 Even though they seem similar at first glance, every one of them have their own specificities.
 Here are those pertaining Business Chat :

-- Easier subscription: Some messaging apps require to register and share personal information like name, address, email, phone number, etc. With iMessage and Business Chat there is no need to create an account since it is already configured with Apple ID.
+- Easier subscription: Some messaging apps require to register and share personal information like name, address, email, phone number, etc. With the Messages app and Apple Business Chat there is no need to create an account since it is already configured with Apple ID.

 What are the impacts on businesses?